michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 * Adding fields, using the field calculator, and symbolizing vector data
 * Introduction to working with rasters and ArcToolbox

+---

-### Part 1: Set Up Azure
+## Part 1: Set Up Azure

 File management is an essential part of using GIS and is essential to your success in this class.
 Taking a little extra time to get your file system organized before you dive into a project will save you many headaches down the line.
 Today, I want to model that behavior.

 Before any of us start on the assignment, let’s make sure everyone is successfully connected to the VCL, the F: drive, and can open ArcGIS Pro.
 Take notes on what we did to get connected; me, Andy, and your TA will come around and troubleshoot any issues you run into.
 If things go slowly today, make use of this time to catch up with classmates you already know and get to know folks you have not met before.

 **Installation & Connection:**
-1. Install the Windows App from the Microsoft Store on your computer to access Azure (the program which hosts our remote desktop system).
+1. Install the Windows App for [PC](https://learn.microsoft.com/en-us/windows-app/get-started-connect-devices-desktops-apps?tabs=windows-avd%2Cwindows-w365%2Cwindows-devbox%2Cmacos-rds%2Cwindows-pc&pivots=azure-virtual-desktop#connect-to-your-devices-and-apps) or [Mac] ([https://www.example.com](https://learn.microsoft.com/en-us/windows-app/get-started-connect-devices-desktops-apps?tabs=macos-avd%2Cwindows-w365%2Cwindows-devbox%2Cmacos-rds%2Cwindows-pc&pivots=azure-virtual-desktop#connect-to-your-devices-and-apps))on your computer to access Azure (the program which hosts our remote desktop system).
 2. Open the app, click **"+"**, and select **Add work or school account**.
 3. Use your full email address (`@amherst.edu`) and login as normal.
 4. Once the ArcGIS 3.5 Desktop is available, click on the **"..."** icon and select **Connect**.